 Booking an appointment

-For births in Leeds, you must call 0113 2224408 to make an appointment.
+If your baby was born in Leeds, please call 0113 222 4408 to make an appointment.

 Who can register a birth?

-If the parents are married to each other
+If the parents are married to each other:

 - Either the baby’s mother or father.

 If the parents are not married to each other

 - The mother